geohot/twitchcore/README.md

 Take code from tiny grad, add a `@cherry_kernel` decorator to a function and replace a `for i in range(n)` with `for i in cherry_range(n)`.

 `cherry_range()` the Cherry device can run the loop iterations out of order and concurrently.
 So the loop body iterations must be independent.
 This helps with latency.
+This is easy because loop iteration only affects memory addresses and strides which are both linear functions of loop iteration variables.
+Loop controller and it's APUs (Address Processing Units) take care of this.

+If max instruction latency is 4, then we want our superscalar to execute loop iterations instructions concurrently.

 TODO:
 * Support the entire instruction set